 Emergency management planning at UA

-The extreme events at Virginia Tech and Northern Illinois have prompted universities—including ours —to look more critically at their emergency management plans and to determine what steps can be taken to prevent incidents from occurring in the first place.
+The extreme events at Virginia Tech and elsewhere have prompted universities—including ours—to look more critically at their emergency management plans and determine what steps can be taken to prevent incidents from occurring in the first place.

 Prevention is central to our approach.
 For starters, we are communicating better so that we can identify problems early and prevent them from worsening.
 For instance, a work team with representatives from Student Affairs; the Counseling Center; Health Services; the Office of General Counsel and the Police Department meets regularly to assess and address potential threats before they become problems.